aliasgar1978/nettoolkit/docs/u_doc/capture_it/executions_individual.rst

 .. warning::

 	* Deprycated method.
-Not supported for version >= 0.1.0
+Not supported for nettoolkit version >= 0.1.0
-	* Use only if you have standalone Capture-it package installed and version <= 0.0.20
+	* Use only if you have standalone Capture-it package installed and nettoolkit version <= 0.0.20

 Execution Steps - summary (individual)